 What business owner or marketing professional doesn’t want their website to rank on the first page of Google?

 The hook even adds a bit extra by implying the site in question has keywords with high search volume.
-The next line of copy immediately starts to elaborate on what could be going wrong — further building momentum toward the call to action.
+The next line of copy immediately elaborates on what could be going wrong — further building momentum toward the call to action.

 It’s en vogue to say cold emails don’t work, but Laura raked in a 9% positive response rate and grew her business by 1,400% in four months — in large part because she wrote a killer hook.

 This hook is straightforward but effective.
-The vast majority of people getting this email are content writers or aspiring bloggers, so Smart Blogger knows they want to make money authoring content.
+Most people getting this email are content writers or aspiring bloggers, so Smart Blogger knows they want to make money authoring content.

 The subject line mentions making $1,000 a month, and the hook gets right to the point.